nnzine/inspos/content-exploration/not-random.md

   end)
 end

-function init()
+-- Here is where the script starts
-  local lead_seq = mkseq(42, 4, 400, 800) -- First param is the 'seed'
+-- Set up two sequences (voices) and get them going! function init() local lead_seq = mkseq(42, 4, 400, 800) -- First param is the 'seed'
   local bass_seq = mkseq(7,  4, 50,  200) -- Change the seed!